 In this article we will show you a number of important reasons why you should choose Pro Seal 896 - the best exposed aggregate concrete sealer.

 ProSeal 896 is Breathable

 Traditionally the best practice for sealing any type of concrete is to allow 28 days from time of pour for the slab to completely dry out.
-However, waiting a month to finish the job is going to seriously impact a concreting contractors cash flow.
+This is because moisture under a non-breathable sealer will create a negative side pressure that is likely to push the sealer off the concrete surface.
+However, waiting a month to finish a job is going to seriously impact a concreting contractors cash flow.
 So usually a compromise is made on either the quality of the concrete sealer or the ideal conditions for application.
-The results can include sealer that peels, goes hazy or only lasts for 6 months.
+The results can include sealer that peels, goes hazy or which only lasts for 6 months.

 ProSeal 896 Eliminates the Need for Acid Washing

 When concrete is exposed to air a process called carbonation begins to occur.
 Carbon Dioxide, absorbed from the air, reacts with the calcium hydroxide to form calcium carbonate.